 CLAY WORK

-From the ancient Sumerian cuneiform and Uruk’s cylinder seals, to the calligraphy and geometric patterns of Islam, across to Jewad Selim’s Monument of Freedom, Richard Serra’s Snake, Tony Crag’s I’m Alive, Gordon Baldwin’s Seferis and Zaha Hadid’s commanding architecture, I draw inspiration.
+In clay, I bond with cathartic earth to heal and be healed, craving serenity and order amid restlessness and chaos.
+From the ancient Sumerian Cuneiform and Uruk’s Cylinder Seals to the calligraphy and geometric patterns of Islam, to Jewad Selim’s Monument of Freedom, Richard Serra’s Snake, Tony Crag’s I’m Alive, Gordon Baldwin’s Seferis, and Zaha Hadid’s commanding architecture, I draw inspiration.
 I aim to produce innovative work that celebrates thoughts, influences and conversations, current yet stretching as far back as time itself.
 It is this tension between opposites that I find captivating and intriguing.

 Yalli imdhai' Wattan Earthstone and velvet glaze 45cm 2009 Harba Collection Italy